 SSA CHANGES DISABILITY LISTINGS FOR BACK CONDITIONS

-Once again, the SSA changes the listings, the SSA rules, for people with a back disability.
-This change should concern to all lawyers and claimants who are seeking disability benefits.
-When the SSA changes the medical criteria for a disability determination, it effect million of people who apply for benefits.
-Especially in this instance, because every year there are millions of disability claims for back impairments.
+When the SSA changes the medical criteria for benefits, it effects million of people.
+Especially in this instance, because every year there are millions of SSD and SSI claims for back conditions.
 The new rules, including the new preamble, will be effective on April 2, 2021.

 WHEN WILL THE NEW RULES FOR BACK DISABILITY BENEFITS APPLY?